A strong mindset on minimizing risk in every aspect

 The Working wallet is by necessity a “hot” wallet so it lives on a hardened machine and all withdrawal requests must be manually approved for processing.

 The Staging wallet and the Collateral wallets are exclusively controlled via cold storage.
 This means that the funds are kept on dedicated, air-gapped and ever-offline machines with redundant, encrypted backups.
-It also means that funds can only be moved via one of two mechanisms:
+It also means that funds can only be moved via regular multi-signature, air-gapped signing.

 Air-gapped signing and the use Shamir’s Secret Sharing formula is the way transactions from masternodes and withdrawals exceeding the balance on the Working wallet are processed.
 The procedure entails the 5-of-6 signing of the DASH transaction on the cold storage machine, encoding the signed transaction as a QR-code which is then transferred from the cold-storage machine via a camera to an online machine for broadcasting on the DASH network.
 This procedure requires that at least 3 of the 4 CrowdNode founders in order to access the collateral have to meet physically in the bank, where the remaining two fragments are stored.
 This ensures that no one (or two) people can conspire to steal the funds in the Collateral wallets, as well as all have to meet in the bank vault.